cau-se/cp-dsl-replication/README.md

 - Install Java preferably Java 11.

 ### Installation
+We provide an Python-Script for an easy installation.
+Just download the `VimSetupScript.py` and run it with `python3 VimSetupScript`.

+Alternative manual installation:

 - Install vim, e.g., with `sudo apt install vim`
 - Copy `org.oceandsl.configuration.ide-1.0.0-SNAPSHOT-ls.jar` to a tooling